ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.node-red/README.md

 * (Apollon77) Allow for GetNode to return an error if a state-id is used for which no object exists, else also return undefined
 * (Apollon77) Also allow to access system.* states directly
 * (Apollon77) When RBE function is used on InNode and not value is sent on start still initialize current value internally
+* (Apollon77) Add node-ID in front of all log lines logged by node logic
+* (jwiesel) Changed default setting to "convert data from ioBroker nodes into Strings" to false.
+Setting will not be changed automatically in instances already existing

 ### 2.4.2 (2022-02-07)
 * (Apollon77) Make compatible with js-controller 4.0